The integral trace form as a complete invariant for real $S_n$ number fields: Introduction

 \item[(iv)] Imposing the Galois theoretic conditions, mainly prime power Galois cyclic extensions, a classification of the integral trace and shape can also be obtained for such fields.
-See \cite{Man8} and the upcoming work \cite{Bol}. \end{itemize}
+See \cite{Man8} and \cite{Bol} for details and a proof of

-In this paper we introduce the theory of Casimir pairings and with it we introduce a fifth approach to the integral trace problem.
-In principle the theory of Casimir pairings seems completely unrelated to number theory, in fact the inspiration for its creation is the so called Casimir element of a semisimple Lie algebra (see example \ref{ElCasimiro}).
-The new method, combined with several of the points of view described above, yield the main number theoretic applications of this paper:

-\begin{teo}[cf.Theorem \ref{ElGeneralisimo}] Let $K$ be a degree $n$ totally real $S_{n}$ number field with discriminant $d_{K}$.
-Let $d_{s}, d_{f}$ be co-prime positive integers such that $d_{K}=d_{s}d_{f}$ and that $d_{f}$ is squarefree.
-Suppose that If $L$ is a $S_{n}$ number field then Furthermore, if either $K$ does not have wild ramification, or $d_{K}$ is fundamental, then the condition $n \ge d_{s}^{2}$ can be improved to to obtain the same conclusion.